Yes, you can

 • South Asian population is younger than overall Canadians.
 On average, 73% are between the ages 25 – 49 years versus 46% of overall population

-• South Asian-Canadians have an estimated spending power of $12 billion and 80% of this could be targeted by focusing on Toronto and Vancouver markets Read the rest of this entry »
+• South Asian-Canadians have an estimated spending power of $12 billion and 80% of this could be targeted by focusing on Toronto and Vancouver markets Read more of this post

 Family is most important for South Asians